 Scientific name: Cerapteryx graminis

-July - September.
+July to September.
 Britain and Ireland.
 A medium-sized, brown moth with an antler-like mark on the forewing.
 Found in open grassland habitats.

 This distinctive moth is distinguished by its cream, antler-shaped mark which varies in size on the forewing.
 Black streaks on the forewing may or may not be present.
 Males are smaller than females and have feathered antennae.

-Flies during the day, especially in the north and more frequently in the morning.
-Can also be found feeding at flowers such as thistles and ragworts.
-Also flies at night.
+The adults fly during the day, especially in the north and more frequently in the morning.
+They can be found feeding at flowers such as thistles and ragworts and can also fly at night.
+The larvae can be found from March to June, feeding mainly at night, hiding in grasses during the day.
+They overwinter as eggs.

 Size and Family